 as the VEV.
 As mentioned previously, this VEV does not possess any residual symmetry of $S_4$.
 Using the VEVs of the doublet and the triplet flavons we obtain the mass matrix,

 which has more degrees of freedom compared to the previous case, Eq.~(\ref{eq:unrealmm}).
 By suitably tuning these free parameters, we can ensure that this mass matrix is consistent with the current neutrino masses and mixing data.
-However, we argue that since the VEVs, Eqs.~(\ref{eq:dblvev2}, \ref{eq:trpvev2}), have no apparent connection with the original flavour symmetry ($S_4$), we can not claim that the texture of the resulting mass matrix has its origin in the aforementioned symmetry.
+However, we argue that since the VEVs, Eqs.~(\ref{eq:dblvev2}) and (\ref{eq:trpvev2}), have no apparent connection with the original flavor symmetry ($S_4$), we cannot claim that the texture of the resulting mass matrix has its origin in the aforementioned symmetry.